 The 'Linguistics in Modern Foreign Languages' (or MFL) project will assess the potential for the inclusion of linguistic topics in the Further Education MFL curriculum.
 Current syllabi make a sharp distinction between language and content, the latter referring to literature, film, history and culture.
 This differs from many university courses in which linguistic content is fundamental.
 Our project will engage students with linguistics and deepen their interests in language, including its historical, cultural and social reflexes.
 We are interested not only in how stimulating and relevant the pupils find these topics, but also in what effect this exposure has on their language attitudes and their confidence levels with speaking/writing another language.

-Come to our (free) May 2019 conference 'Opportunities for Linguistics in the MFL curriculum' - register [here]
+Consult presentations from our recent May 2019 conference 'Opportunities for Linguistics in the MFL curriculum'

 Linguistics in MFL - Language skills for the 21st Century - Cambridge Festival of Ideas - Slides (27/10/2018)